cbmr-data/cbmr-data.github.io/esrum/_sources/usage/filesystem.rst.txt

 :ref:`p_usage_access_applying` page for information about applying for access to additional projects and datasets.

+Storage is paid for by CBMR, so please take care to avoid wasting space.
+See the :ref:`s_optimizing_storage` section below.

 .. warning::

    Every folder described below is located on a network drive, except